Traditional weaving workshop: Bournda

 Book now

-Join a senior Aboriginal NPWS guide at a traditional weaving workshop at Hobart Beach campground in Bournda National Park.
+Join an Aboriginal NSW National Parks guide for a traditional weaving workshop at Hobart Beach campground in Bournda National Park.

 Learn how to weave with grasses, reeds and natural materials.
 After you’ve honed your skills, you’ll have the opportunity to weave your own souvenir to take home with you.

-As you explore your creative side, your guide will share how Aboriginal women weave baskets, carry bags and other items for daily use.
-You’ll discover how these ancient skills and practices carry a strong cultural connection for local Aboriginal women.
+As you explore your creative side, your guide will share traditional techniques used to weave baskets, carry bags and other items for daily use.
+You’ll discover how these ancient skills and practices carry a strong cultural connection.

 For directions, safety and practical information, see visitor info